jonlunsford/jquery-basic-tabs/README.md

 #### Write some basic markup

-Basic Tabs works with an unordered list with an equal number of divs to house your tab content, like this:
+Basic Tabs works with an unordered list and an equal number of divs to house your tab content, like this:

 ```html